An extremely rare white lion cub was recently born on &Beyond Ngala Private Game Reserve… by Claire Trickett12th April 2018

 What is the most memorable wildlife sighting you’ve ever had?
 For many, it’s the heart-pounding adrenaline of witnessing a kill (or a narrow escape).
 For some, it’s that split-second, once in a lifetime glimpse of one of the Elusive Eleven (a pangolin perhaps).
 While others cherish hours spent riverside watching the nail-biting action and hearing the thousands upon thousands of thunderous hooves as the Great Migration makes its annual and treacherous trek over rocky crags, straight into crocodile-infested rivers

 Mother Nature is both beautiful and captivating, yet cruel and sinister all at the same time.
-She blesses us with natural miracles, theatrical encounters and astounding beauty, yet moves us to tears with her often callous and never-ending circle of life.
-And every now and then, in between all of the beauty and the heartbreak, she bestows upon us some of the most rare and remarkable moments in nature.
+She blesses us with natural miracles, theatrical encounters and astounding beauty, yet moves us to tears with her often a callous and never-ending circle of life.
+And every now and then, in between all of the beauty and the heartbreak, she bestows upon us some of the rarest and remarkable moments in nature.

 Last month, guides and guests at &Beyond Ngala Private Game Reserve experienced one such moment.
-On the 5th of March, a day they’ll never forget, they were fortunate enough to observe a doting lioness and her four tiny newborn (we’re talking a mere four or five days old!) cubs.
+On the 5th of March, a day they’ll never forget, they were fortunate enough to observe a doting lioness and her four tiny newborns (we’re talking a mere four or five days old!) cubs.
 Safari addicts can attest that it’s not every day you get to witness the tiny and fragile future generation of a vulnerable species that is fighting to escape extinction.

 But it gets better…

-Once &Beyond guide Lyle McCabe located the mother and her precious cargo, he carefully positioned the safari vehicle at a respectful 25 metre distance from the den site.
-At &Beyond, our guides are trained extensively on how to maintain sensitive and responsible viewing practices to ensure not only the safety of all guests, but also the livelihood of the wild animals that inhabit the land.
+Once &Beyond guide Lyle McCabe located the mother and her precious cargo, he carefully positioned the safari vehicle at a respectful 25-metre distance from the den site.
+At &Beyond, our guides are trained extensively on how to maintain sensitive and responsible viewing practices to ensure not only the safety of all guests but also the livelihood of the wild animals that inhabit the land.

 Out of nowhere, a sudden flash of white fur quickly confirmed that this already special sighting was about to become one of the most unusual and unforgettable moments in many a guide’s career.
 In and amongst its three tawny siblings was indeed an extremely rare white lion cub.